browserengineering/book/book/security.md

     # ...
 ```

-Symmetrically, receiving the `Set-Cookie` header updates the cookie
+Symmetrically, the browser has to update the cookie jar when it sees a
-jar:[^multiple-set-cookies]
+`Set-Cookie` header:[^multiple-set-cookies]

 [^multiple-set-cookies]: A server can actually send multiple
-    `Set-Cookie` headers to set multiple cookies in one request, and a
+    `Set-Cookie` headers to set multiple cookies in one request.
-    real browser would store all of them.

 ``` {.python replace=(url/(url%2c%20top_level_url,=%20kv/=%20(kv%2c%20params),kv/cookie}
 def request(url, payload=None):